Ask an Expert

 CDNs have a unique challenge in not only delivering the content but doing it in a way that doesn’t constrict bandwidth.
 To do this, most CDNs leverage a principle of Adaptive Bitrate (ABR) streaming, which delivers multiple resolutions and adjusts playback based on the current network conditions of the consumer’s device.
 If you want to watch a 4K video but there’s network congestion, the player might temporarily request a lower-resolution stream, so that you don’t have to wait for pauses while the content loads, or “buffers”.

-ABR is excellent for playback but does put a strain on CDN storage because each rendition quadruples the amount of data for the next version (480p to 720p), and even larger with dynamic color ranges like HDR.
-To account for this, many CDNs built their data centers on high capacity NVMe SSDs that also have extremely low latency for read access and use sophisticated caching schemas to deliver all ABR renditions at the same time.
+ABR is excellent for playback but does put a strain on CDN storage because each rendition quadruples the amount of data for the next version (480p to 720p), and even larger with dynamic colour ranges like HDR.
+To account for this, many CDNs built their data centers on high-capacity NVMe SSDs that also have extremely low latency for read access and use sophisticated caching schemas to deliver all ABR renditions at the same time.

 #KingstonIsWithYou